Two Against Time

-Two Against Time is a 2002 American made-for-television drama film starring Marlo Thomas and Ellen Muth.
-It was written by Casey Kurtti and Peter Nelson and directed by David Anspaugh.
-The film was originally aired on CBS on April 21, 2002.
+Two Against Time is a 2002 American drama television film starring Marlo Thomas and Ellen Muth.
+It was directed by David Anspaugh and written by Casey Kurtti and Peter Nelson.
+The film originally aired on CBS on April 21, 2002.

 Plot

-A mother and her daughter are, almost at same time, diagnosed with cancer.
-Now, the struggle against the illness will set them close and help them to overcome old antagonisms.
+A mother and her daughter are diagnosed with cancer and the struggle against the illness will set them close and help to overcome old antagonisms.